The Eagles announce 'final' concert tour; no dates in California yet

 "We want to give all our fans a chance to see us on this final round.
 So, scheduling information will be released as dates are set.
 The difficulties of booking venues for multiple nights may require us to return to certain cities, depending on demand.
 But, we hope to see as many of you as we can, before we finish up," the band said.
 "Most importantly, we thank you from the bottom of our hearts for embracing this band and its music.
 At the end of the day, you are the reason we have been able to carry on for over five decades.
 This is our swan song, but the music goes on and on."

-With numerous hits including "Take it Easy," "One of These Nights" and "Take it to the Limit," the Eagles are one of the most successful rock bands of all time.
-Along with multiple Grammy awards and being inducted into the Rock and Roll Hall of Fame, the band's album "Their Greatest Hits 1971-1975" is the best-selling album of all time, with 38 million copies sold.
+With numerous hits including "Take it Easy," "One of These Nights" and "Take it to the Limit," the Eagles are one of the most successful bands in rock history.
+Along with multiple Grammy awards and being inducted into the Rock and Roll Hall of Fame, the band's album "Their Greatest Hits 1971-1975" has been certified as the best-selling album of all time, with 38 million copies sold.

 Presale tickets for the announced shows will be available on July 12, with general sales beginning on July 14.